CPAN-Security/security.metacpan.org/docs/supplychain-sbom.md

     * 🟦 Consume, and
     * 🟪 Censor
 * Show any relevant legislation, regulation or other rules or guides that require the presence of specific metadata fields.
-* TODO: Show how metadata may be communicated along these open source supply-chains.

 ### Motivation